JOALYS PARIS

 Lattice Diffusion Stable Accepted with Disclosure Much lower value Advanced spectroscopy

-Lead-Glass Filled Unstable Controversial (Must Disclose) Very Low (Composite material) Magnification, RI testing
+Lead-Glass Filled Unstable Controversial (Must Disclose) Near-zero resale Magnification, RI testing

-A side-by-side comparison of two natural rubies, one untreated and one heat-treated, illustrating the subtle difference in color and clarity achieved through traditional heating.
+Side-by-side natural rubies, one untreated and one heat-treated, showing the subtle difference in color clarity achieved through traditional heating methods.

 JOALYS